-Students are taught to work hard on their bodies in the knowledge that the mind will reap the benefits later on.
+Students are encouraged to develop their physical fitness and strength in the knowledge that the mind will reap the benefits later on.
 Even the unfit person can safely begin training and will soon enjoy the benefits through our specially designed programmes.
-Children aged from 6 to 15 years will learn age-appropriate, authentic karate.
+Young people aged from eight to fifteen years will learn age-appropriate, authentic karate.
 Belt promotions and sport karate activities are part of the junior syllabus.

 Young people (8-15 years) learn to develop self-confidence, character and a feeling for fair play.
 They enjoy the results earned through effort.
 Bullying can be a real problem; not only at school, but also on the streets - karate-do training helps our young people deal with such situations.

 For adults (16+ years) - it’s never too late.
 The desire to learn karate-do, or return after an absence, can be realised.
 Karate-do training is geared to your level of fitness, knowledge and ability.
 A typical class includes young and old, male and female.
 You are given every encouragement while you train at your own pace.

 NZ Chidokan has a grading system in which anyone, who conscientiously practices, can advance.
 The grade system is intended to stimulate the desire to progress further and to build self-confidence.
 The novice begins karate-do training at Chidokan wearing a shirobi (white belt).
 As the pupil’s knowledge, ability and attitude improve, promotion is indicated by the right to wear a different colour obi (belt).
 These coloured obi are referred to as KYU grades.
 Through continual training, progress is made from one grade to the next as technique improves.